Geoffrey Leech

 Geoffrey Neil Leech FBA (16 January 1936 – 19 August 2014) was a specialist in English language and linguistics.
-He was the author, co-author, or editor of over 30 books and over 120 published papers.
+He was the author, co-author, or editor of more than 30 books and more than 120 published papers.
 His main academic interests were English grammar, corpus linguistics, stylistics, pragmatics, and semantics.

 Life and career

 Leech was born in Gloucester, England on 16 January 1936.
 He was educated at Tewkesbury Grammar School, Gloucestershire, and at University College London (UCL), where he was awarded a BA (1959) and PhD (1968).
 He began his teaching career at UCL, where he was influenced by Randolph Quirk and Michael Halliday as senior colleagues.
 He spent 1964-5 as a Harkness Fellow at the Massachusetts Institute of Technology, Cambridge MA.
 In 1969 Leech moved to Lancaster University, UK, where he was Professor of English Linguistics from 1974 to 2001.
 In 2002 he became Emeritus Professor in the Department of Linguistics and English Language, Lancaster University.
 He was a Fellow of the British Academy, an Honorary Fellow of UCL and of Lancaster University, a Member of the Academia Europaea and the Norwegian Academy of Science and Letters, and an honorary doctor of three universities, most recently of Charles University, Prague (2012).
 He died in Lancaster, England on 19 August 2014.